top of page

 EXPERIMENTAL EVOLUTION OF THE COGNITIVE BRAIN

 Evolution results in a marvelous diversity of phenotypes whose sole function is to support the propagation of the genetic code.
 What drives the ever-increasing complexity of adaptive traits has been a core focus of evolutionary biology.
 One of the greatest evolutionary mysteries has been the evolution of cognition.
 What kind of selective pressure was necessary to produce a brain capable of understanding the intricacies of the universe and the brain itself?
 In which environments are such extreme phenotypes adaptive?
-Evolution of cognition has been based on comparative and correlative approaches and correlating cognitive functions across animal phylogeny with known history of studied populations.
-Our lab aims to advance the field by moving forward from indirect inference in natural populations to direct experimental evolution of brain and cognition in the lab.
-The major goal of our group is to push the limits of evolutionary neuroscience, especially cognition and brain research through use of the method of experimental evolution.
-We leverage the genetic, phenotypic and experimental utility of the model fruit fly, Drosophila melanogaster, and the power of experimental evolution to map the genetic and environmental underpinnings of adaptive cognition in diverse populations.
-By developing high-throughput phenotyping methods that combine real-time imaging and machine learning techniques, robotics and automatization, we can select for high and low cognitive ability in whole experimental populations of Drosophila over each generation and "force" the evolution of cognition.
-At the same time, we can manipulate natural selective pressures that have been hypothesized to influence the evolution of the brain, such as social interaction or environmental complexity.
-Moving the study of evolution of brain from past selection to real-time, present, and controlled selection will bring us closer to directly answering a long-lasting mystery: how does a brain evolve cognition?
+And how do we select for a trait that is inherently extremely plastic at the level of individual?
+These are challenging questions that have been so far tackled using comparative and correlative approaches across animal phylogeny.
+Our lab on the other hand, aims to advance the field by moving forward from indirect inference of cognition in natural populations to direct experimental evolution of brain's structure and function in the lab.
+The major goal of our group is to push the limits of cognitive neuroscience by using evolution as a tool to study the mechanistic basis of cognitive ability.
+We leverage the genetic, phenotypic and experimental utility of the model fruit fly, Drosophila melanogaster, and the power of experimental evolution to map the genetic, structural and functional underpinnings of adaptive cognition in diverse populations.
+By developing high-throughput phenotyping methods that combine real-time imaging and machine learning techniques, robotics and automatization, we can select for individuals exhibiting high and low cognitive ability in whole experimental populations of Drosophila over each generation and "induce" the evolution of cognition.
+At the same time, we plan to also manipulate natural selective pressures that have been hypothesized to influence the evolution of the brain, such as social interaction or environmental complexity.
+In a way, instead of reverse engineering already cognitive brains, we forward engineer cognition experimentally in a cognitively modest animal system.
+Moving the study of evolution of brain from past selection to real-time, present, and controlled selection will bring us closer to directly answering a long-lasting mystery: how does a brain evolve and give rise to cognition?

 Research: Projects